-Here are a few recommendations to help you select a reliable VoIP provider.
+Here are a few recommendations to help you select the most reliable VoIP provider.

 1. Check your provider’s uptime

 The first thing to check when choosing a VoIP telephone service provider is the uptime.
-Compare independent sources like Downdetector along with status pages maintained by the provider.
+Check into the real-time conversation on Twitter and compare it to the status page maintained by the VoIP provider.
 Doing so will give you a clue how often their service goes offline.

-For instance, Nextiva hasn’t had any downtime since 2017.
-No other VoIP provider can say this.
-We’ve invested millions into building a scalable network made for business.
-And when we perform maintenance, we publish updates openly on our Network Status page.
+We’ve invested millions into building a scalable voice network made for business.
+And when we perform maintenance, we publish updates openly on our status page.